You are here

 HIV testing in the United States of America

-Mandatory HIV testing among prison inmates is criticised by human rights groups, AIDS organisations and the World Health Organisation, who state that mandatory testing can lead to the discrimination and segregation of HIV positive prison inmates.66 This is evident in the states of South Carolina, and until recently Alabama, where prisoners living with HIV are not entitled to apply for a prison job or be associated with community group pre-release programs.
+Mandatory HIV testing among prison inmates is criticised because it can lead to the discrimination and segregation of HIV positive prison inmates.
+68 This is evident in the state of South Carolina, and until recently in Alabama, where prisoners living with HIV are not entitled to apply for a prison job or be associated with community group pre-release programs.
 69

 HIV and AIDS treatment and care in the United States of America

-The National HIV/AIDS Strategy admits "large numbers of uninsured and underinsured people with HIV mean that not everyone has sufficient access to HIV therapy".82 The Strategy places a strong emphasis on the impact of the health care reform bill, or the Affordable Care Act, on the future provision of HIV treatment.
-According to the Strategy, changes implicated in the Affordable Care Act such as expanded Medicaid eligibility, protection for people with pre-existing conditions that will allow them to access health insurance, and increased access to tax credits.
+The National HIV/AIDS Strategy admits "large numbers of uninsured and underinsured people with HIV mean that not everyone has sufficient access to HIV therapy".
+75 The Strategy places a strong emphasis on the impact of the 2014 health care reform bill or Affordable Care Act, on the future provision of HIV treatment, such as expanded Medicaid eligibility, protection for people with pre-existing conditions that will allow them to access health insurance, and increased access to tax credits.
 76

 Stigma and discrimination